davdtheemonk/Dealflow/README.md

 1. Clone the repository from `https://github.com/davdtheemonk/dealflow`.
 2. Set up your env file with the following environment variables `API_KEY` and `BASE_URL` from `https://mockaroo.com`
+3. Ensure that your Mock data on Mockaroo follows the following schema `{
+"id": GUID,
+"freelancer_name": FirstName,
+"freelancer_phone": Phone,
+"freelancer_isverified": Boolean
+}`
-3. Install the required dependencies by running the command `npm install`.
+4. Install the required dependencies by running the command `npm install`.
-4. Start the development server using `npm start`.
+5. Start the development server using `npm start`.
-5. Access the app through the browser at `http://localhost:3000`.
+6. Access the app through the browser at `http://localhost:3000`.

 ## Usage